“Portrait of Adele Bloch-Bauer I” by Gustav Klimt

 Ferdinand Bloch was an avid art collector and supporter of the arts.
 He was a banker and operated a sugar factory.
 After his marriage to the socialite, Adele Bauer, the couple changed their surname to Bloch-Bauer.
 Adele modeled for Klimt on several occasions, including “Judith and the Head of Holofernes” which many believe is Adele, and “Portrait of Adele Bloch-Bauer II”.
 Both Ferdinand and his wife had been friends and longtime supporters of Klimt’s art and Adele had known him for several years prior to Ferdinand.
 There is some speculation as to whether Adele had a more intimate relationship with Klimt before her marriage.

-Klimt took the commission in 1903, and between 1903 and 1904, he created a slew of preparatory sketches of Adele.
+Klimt took the commission in 1903 and created a slew of preparatory sketches of Adele between 1903 and 1904.
 In December 1903, Klimt was greatly inspired upon seeing a mosaic of “The Empress Theodora and Retinue” at the Basilica di San Vitale in Ravenna, Italy.
 There are also elements of Art Nouveau in the piece, especially in the gold foil surrounding Adele.
 In 1904, he began work on the final canvas.
 It took him three years to finish this painting.

 Though mostly gold overall, Klimt added bright spots of rich colors including greens, blues, and reds.
 A black and white checkered pattern separates the green floor from the golden walls.